Is mixing different subwoofers a good idea is an age-old debate for which there’s no definitive answer.

 However, it would be best to avoid adding a second subwoofer if it is not at the same level as your first one, sound and quality-wise.

-If you have one sub subordinate to the other, you might be better off staying with one high-quality subwoofer so that the subordinate one isn’t tearing down the all-around sound quality.
+If you have one subwoofer subordinate to the other, you might be better off staying with one high-quality subwoofer so that the subordinate one isn’t tearing down the all-around sound quality.

 If they are both high-quality subs, having two different brand subwoofers might even be more reasonable!